 First Impressions of Yerevan

-Yerevan is small.
-You can see all of it in two days if you’re breezing through, though we stayed two weeks to take it all in and do some day trips.
+You can see Yerevan’s highlights in just a few days days if you’re not staying long, though we stayed two weeks to take it all in and do some day trips.

 Wifi is fast and tap water is safe to drink.
-You’ll see many water fountains around the city.
+You’ll see many water fountains around the city – you can drink from these.
 Some places accept credit card, others only cash.
 While young people speak English, the older generation mostly speaks Armenian and Russian.
 Even American movies are dubbed over in Russian.

 Cascade and Republic Square